michaelJustin/daraja-framework/demo/tutorial12/readme.md

 # Read user profile data and send mail using Microsoft Graph API

+This application launches a local web server and requests an access token from Microsoft Entra.
+The access token then is used to retrieve user profile data and to send an email.
+The content and recipient of the email is configured in a JSON document in unit [RootResource](RootResource.pas).

 ## Requirements
 * Daraja HTTP Framework source and source/optional units.
 * Indy 10.6.2 (https://github.com/IndySockets)